telafifi/rag-chat/README.md

 - Create embeddings using HuggingFace transformers
 - Store everything in ChromaDB

+**Note**: If you're using a virtual environment, make sure it's activated before running commands.

 ### 2. Start the Chatbot

 Run the chatbot using the provided script: